lr-sxu/QTCO-GBC/README.md

 Parameters can be adjusted, including:

 `𝛼:` Sensitivity parameters in consensus measurement in `c1_Trust.py and d1_Optimize.py`.

 `𝐵:` The minimum consensus increment in `c1_Trust.py`.

 `ς:` The consensus thresholds in `d1_Optimize.py`.

 ## Experimental Results
 The comparison between QTCO-GBC and other baseline comparison methods is based on the following metrics:

-* The adjustment cost
+* Adjustment cost
-* The degree of group consensus improvement
+* Degree of group consensus improvement
 * Consensus efficiency
 * Running time